varuntv97/select-infiniteScroll/README.md

 # Vuetify Autocomplete Infinite Scroll

 This is a Vuetify-based Autocomplete Infinite Scroll project.
 It enables real-time data retrieval with infinite scroll for smooth navigation through extensive datasets.
+It loads data incrementally as you scroll, rather than all at once.

 # Vue 3 + Vite